ebi-jdispatcher/webservice-clients/csharp/README.txt

 Development Platform
 --------------------

-Thye code base is packages as a Visual Studio 2005 solution.
+The code base is packaged as a Visual Studio 2005 solution.
 This is importable into Visual Studio 2008, and usable in MonoDevelop and SharpDevelop.

 The solution contains a number of projects:
-  - AbstractWsClient: a abstrct defintion of a tool web service client
+  - EbiWS: core clients library
+  - EBeyeCliClient: Command-line client for the EB-eye service.
+  - FastaCliClient: Command-line client for the FASTA service.
-  - NcbiBlastClient: client for the NCBI BLAST service.
+  - NcbiBlastCliClient: Command-line client for the NCBI BLAST service.
+  - WuBlastCliClient: Command-line client for the WU-BLAST service.

 Building Clients
 ----------------

-The solution can be built using an IDE which understands Visual Studio 2005 solutions/projects, for example MonoDevelop, SharpDevelop and Visual Studio.
+The solution can be built using an IDE which understands Visual Studio 2005 solutions/projects, for example MonoDevelop, SharpDevelop or Visual Studio (including Express).

-The Microsoft Build Engine (MSBUILD) or the open source xbuild (http://www.mono-project.com/Microsoft.Build) should also be able to build the solution and its projects.
+The Microsoft Build Engine (MSBUILD) or the open source xbuild (http://www.mono-project.com/Microsoft.Build) can also be able to build the solution and its projects.

-For plain .NET SDK and Mono environments a set of make files are supplied for MS Windows and Linux which can be invoked as follows:
+For plain .NET SDK and Mono environments a set of make files are provided for MS Windows and Linux which can be invoked as follows:

 MS .NET SDK